 Dr. Cutting will make a small hole in the tooth to access the tooth pulp inside the root canal.
 If an infection is present, he may prescribe antibiotics and temporarily seal the tooth until the infection is healed.

 The inside of the tooth will be filled with a biocompatible rubber compound called gutta percha.
 Dr. Cutting may use a dental crown, inlay or onlay to restore the tooth and prevent future problems.
+If you are planning for a root canal, read our blog post about what to expect after your procedure.

 Root Canal vs. Tooth Extraction